Canadian Hydrographic Association Student Bursary

 I am currently in my second year of Geodesy and Geomatics Engineering at the University of New Brunswick and am very proud to be a part of GGE.
 This program and the people in it have shown me an entire field of study that I was not aware of before coming to UNB and have helped me to discover my love for ocean mapping and hydrography.

 Working as an undergraduate research assistant for the Ocean Mapping Group this summer, I got to take part in many of the different aspects of ocean mapping and hydrographic surveying.
-Furthermore, I was fortunate enough to attend the Canadian Hydrographic Conference in St.
+Furthermore, I was fortunate enough to attend the Canadian Hydrographic Conference in St. John’s, introducing me to a world of career possibilities that have made me very excited about my future studies.

 I want to thank you again for your continued support of students across Canada, and for the financial support that will help myself and others with pursuing our educations.
 I look forward to the future, and to hopefully contribute to the CHA during my career.